-Policy 3: Tailored approach to reducing diffuse discharges from commercial vegetable production systems/Te Kaupapa Here 3: He huarahi ka āta whakahāngaihia hei whakaiti i ngā rukenga roha i ngā pūnaha arumoni hei whakatupu hua whenua commercial vegetable production through a tailored, property or enterprise or Sub-catchment or industry/sector scheme-specific approach where:
+Policy 3: Tailored approach to reducing diffuse discharges from commercial vegetable production systems/Te Kaupapa Here 3: He huarahi ka āta whakahāngaihia hei whakaiti i ngā rukenga roha i ngā pūnaha arumoni hei whakatupu hua whenua

-Manage and require reductions in diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens from
+Manage and require reductions in diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens from commercial vegetable production through a tailored, property or enterprise-specific approach where:

 - a.
 Flexibility is provided to undertake crop rotations on changing parcels of land for commercial vegetable production, while reducing average contaminant discharges over time; and - b.
-The maximum area in production for a property or enterprise or Sub-catchment or industry/sector scheme is established and capped utilising commercial vegetable production data from the 10 years up to 2016; and - c.
-Establishing a Nitrogen Reference Point for each property or enterprise or Sub-catchment or industry/sector scheme; and - d.
-Through the implementation of Good Farming Practices a A10% decrease in the diffuse discharge of nitrogen and a tailored reduction approach to the reductions in the diffuse discharge of phosphorus, sediment and microbial pathogens is achieved by 2026 across the sector through the implementation of Best or Good Management Practices; and - e.
-Identified mitigation actions are set out and implemented within timeframes specified in either a Farm Environment Plan and associated resource consent, or in specific requirements established by participation in a Certified Industry Sub-catchment or Sector Scheme.; and - f.
-Commercial vegetable production enterprises systems that reduce nitrogen, phosphorus, sediment and microbial pathogens are enabled; and - g.
-The degree of reduction in diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens is proportionate to the amount of current discharge (those discharging more are expected to make greater reductions), and the scale of water quality improvement required in the Sub-catchment.
+The maximum area in production for a property or enterprise is established and capped utilising commercial vegetable production data from the 10 years up to 2016; and - c.
+Establishing a Nitrogen Reference Point for each property or enterprise; and - d.
+A 10% decrease in the diffuse discharge of nitrogen and a tailored reduction in the diffuse discharge of phosphorus, sediment and microbial pathogens is achieved across the sector through the implementation of Best or Good Management Practices; and - e.
+Identified mitigation actions are set out and implemented within timeframes specified in either a Farm Environment Plan and associated resource consent, or in specific requirements established by participation in a Certified Industry Scheme - f.
+Commercial vegetable production enterprises that reduce nitrogen, phosphorus, sediment and microbial pathogens are enabled; and - g.
+The degree of reduction in diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens is proportionate to the amount of current discharge (those discharging more are expected to make greater reductions), and the scale of water quality improvement required in the sub-catchment.